 Data management for the Status Monitoring Network begins with the generation of a GIS representation for each water resource / target population (see Element 3, Geographic Design).
-Each year, DEP generates GIS coverages, selects potential stations, and loads them into GWIS.
+Each year, DEP generates GIS coverages of each water resource and then selects potential stations from these coverages and loads them into GWIS.
 Staff perform initial station reconnaissance in the office, followed by field reconnaissance.
 They evaluate stations in sequential order to determine if the assigned water resource is correct and if the station is sampleable.
 Staff store reconnaissance results in GWIS using its Database Utilities Interface.

-Field reconnaissance generates several data types.
-Once at a sampleable station, staff use a differentially corrected global positioning system (DGPS) instrument to record latitude and longitude and electronically store this information in the DGPS device.
-The location data from the DGPS devices are processed as described in Appendix B. Field generated data are entered into an electronic form using the ArcGIS Survey123 platform while staff are on site or when staff return to the office.
+Field data collection generates several data types.
+Once at a sampleable station, staff use a Global Navigation Satellite System (GNSS) unit to record latitude and longitude.
+Field generated data, including the location data received from the GNSS unit, are captured via an electronic form using the ArcGIS Survey123 platform while staff are on site or when staff return to the office.
 After data have been entered for all stations within a specific project, they are exported from Survey123 and saved as a .csv file.
 WMS staff batch load data for individual stations into GWIS.